AI Prompting in 2026: A Crash Course

 10. Data analysis (the model writes and runs code)

-When you ask AI a question that needs calculation or graphing, modern tools quietly do something remarkable: the model writes code, runs it, and returns the result.
+When you ask AI a question that needs calculation or graphing — anywhere from "how did my electricity bill change this year" to "which products sold best last quarter" — modern tools quietly do something remarkable: the model writes code, runs it, and returns the result.
 Code execution is just another tool the model can call, like web search.
+You do not need to know any code yourself; you just upload your spreadsheet and ask in plain language.

 This is much more reliable than asking the model to do math in its head.
 The model is doing math the way you would: by running a calculator.
 It is the calculator that is precise; the model is just choosing what to compute.

 Bubble tea shop example.
 A small business has a year of sales data: drinks, dates, quantities.
 The owner asks: "Which drinks had the biggest changes in sales over the year?
-Graph them."
+Graph them.
+Write and run code to answer this and show me the code you ran."

-The AI looks at the spreadsheet, writes code to compute month-over-month changes per drink, observes that most drinks are flat and four stand out, generates a colored line graph of those four, and notes the patterns.
+Behind the scenes, the AI writes a short program, runs it on the spreadsheet, sees the results, and turns them into an answer.
+In practice that looks like: the AI computes month-over-month changes per drink, observes that most drinks are flat and four stand out, generates a colored line graph of those four, and notes the patterns.
 "Strawberry matcha rose sharply in spring; consider re-running that promotion next year."
 That is not a generic answer.
 That is an answer grounded in the actual data.

-Then a longer prompt: "Create a one-slide year-in-review graphic for the shop.
+Then a bigger prompt: "Create a one-slide year-in-review graphic for the shop.
 Analyze the data carefully for insights worth featuring."
-This triggers minutes of thought; the AI writes code, runs analyses, picks insights, designs annotations, and produces a finished dashboard.
+This is a heavier task, so the AI takes longer — sometimes a few minutes — to work through it.
+It writes code, runs analyses, picks insights, designs annotations, and produces a finished dashboard.

-• Anything where the analysis depends on a column the AI may have misinterpreted.
+- Anything where the analysis depends on a column the AI may have misinterpreted.
+If the AI thinks "TXN_AMT" means transaction amount when it actually means transaction account number, the whole analysis is built on sand.

 Reliability is much higher than memory-based math, but it is not infallible.
 Treat AI data analysis the way you would treat work from a sharp junior analyst: useful, fast, almost always right, occasionally wrong in instructive ways.

 A non-software example.
 A runner uploaded six months of running-tracker data (a CSV from a fitness app) and asked: "How are my pace and distance progressing?
-Are there any patterns I should know about?"
+Are there any patterns I should know about?
+Write and run code, and show me what you ran."
 The AI wrote code, plotted weekly averages, and noticed two things the runner had not: pace consistently dropped after every long-run weekend (likely fatigue), and distance plateaued in the third month before climbing again.
 The recommendation: a deload week every fourth week, and a slower long-run pace.
 The runner had stared at this same data in the app's dashboard for months without seeing those patterns.
 AI did not invent insight from nothing; it computed what the runner did not have time to compute.

 When you upload data, your first prompt does not have to be the question.
 It can be: "Describe this dataset.
 What columns are here, what do they represent, and what 3 charts would best show what is going on?"
 Read the answer, pick the chart you want, then ask for it.
 This catches misinterpreted columns before they become wrong analyses.